Joy-kitet/final-project/README.md

 * Firebase-first backend strategy for real-time data syncing and secure authentication
 * UI prototyping and review cycles to refine user interactions and accessibility across screens

-### 📦 App Structure Design

-**Prompt:**

-> "Design a Flutter fitness app structure with support for workout tutorials, mental wellness, calorie tracking, and community messaging.
-Include a folder layout and sample routing logic."

-### 📊 Firestore Schema

-**Prompt:**

-> "Suggest a normalized Firebase Firestore schema for a fitness app with the following features: workouts, user logs, daily affirmations, and a public community board."

-### 🔥 Deployment Support

-**Prompt:**

-> "Help me configure and deploy a Flutter Web project to Firebase Hosting.
-Add a valid `firebase.json` and show steps for `flutter build web` + `firebase deploy`."

-### 🧠 Mental Health Integration

-**Prompt:**

-> "Suggest five ways to integrate lightweight mental health tools into a Flutter fitness app: affirmations, breathing tools, embedded mindfulness, and more."

 ---

 ## 🧪 Local Setup